cyanpencil/blog/_posts/2022-08-02-Quick_hack:_trenitalia's_voice_on_the_phone.md

 The fact that this guy had a very misterious vibe around him convinced me that this was a particularly elaborate hack, and I brushed it off as something I would need to spend months on to figure out and reproduce it.

-Around I week later, I forgot about the whole thing.
+Around one week later, I forgot about the whole thing.

 ## our crime is that of curiousity